-The reasons are quite clear: EA pays FIFA a large sum every year to be able to use the name.
+The reasons are quite clear: EA pays FIFA a huge sum every year to be able to use the name.
 On the other hand, the game series needs a fresh look – similar to what its competitor Konami did with PES and eFootball.

 Although the sales figures are insane and EA swims in money thanks to sick profits from FIFA Ultimate Team, the contract with FIFA, which expires in 2022, will not be extended.
 The contract was last negotiated in 2013; it will end after December 31, 2022.
 After more than 30 years of "FIFA" on our shelves and consoles, we have to get used to a new name.

-FIFA Wants Billions – New License Agreement Unrealistic
+FIFA Wants Billions – New License Agreement Unrealistic For EA Sports

 Fun fact: FIFA is a little dependent on the income from the contract with EA Sports.
 President Gianni Infantino has to somehow raise 2 billion USD for his insane projects in the upcoming years.
 A new contract with EA would help him a lot.
 So the negotiations could go on.